-- Partial prohibition (limiting numbers of people gathering from between 2 to 500): 33 countries
+Partial prohibition (limiting numbers of people gathering from between 2 to 500): 33 countries

-Governments are increasingly cracking down on dissent by using excessive force or by using “fake news” or disinformation charges to suppress public criticism of a particular government’s response to the pandemic.
+  Governments are increasingly cracking down on dissent by using “fake news” or disinformation charges to suppress public criticism of a particular government’s response to the pandemic.
 At least 8 countries have introduced such new measures, or are relying on existing laws and regulations (Botswana, Ethiopia, The Gambia, Kenya, Lesotho, Mali, Mauritius, Namibia, Nigeria, South Africa, Tanzania, and Zimbabwe).